haroldmud/quality-code-challenge/README.md

-verybody want to leave their nine to five
+erybody want to leave their nine to five
 # quality-code-challenge